MicrosoftDocs/power-automate-docs/articles/trigger-sharepoint-list.md

 # Create an approval for new items added to a SharePoint list

 Imagine that you have a SharePoint list in which employees store requests for devices like monitors or headsets.
-You want to create an approval process so that everytime an employee adds a request to a SharePoint list, somebody receives a request to approve it.
+You want to create an approval process so that every time an employee adds a request to a SharePoint list, somebody receives a request to approve it.

 To follow this guided walkthrough, create a list in a SharePoint site to which you have access.
 You can use the following example of a list: